torvalds/linux/Documentation/networking/af_xdp.rst

 call and submits the XSK of the process it would like to share UMEM with as well as its own newly created XSK socket.
 The new process will then receive frame addr references in its own RX ring that point to this shared UMEM.
-Note that since the ring structures are single-consumer / single-producer (for performance reasons), the new process has to create its own socket with associated RX and TX rings, since it cannot share this with the other process.
+Analte that since the ring structures are single-consumer / single-producer (for performance reasons), the new process has to create its own socket with associated RX and TX rings, since it cananalt share this with the other process.
 This is also the reason that there is only one set of FILL and COMPLETION rings per UMEM.
 It is the responsibility of a single process to handle the UMEM.